-Level 4 Level 5 Level 6 at least 3 of the following Levl 6 Honours Degree A1 Identify and access scholarly texts and understand the fundamental principles underpinning academic scholarship.
+Level 4 Level 5 Level 6 at least 3 of the following Levi 6 Honours Degree A1 Identify and access scholarly texts and understand the fundamental principles underpinning academic scholarship.
 Show appreciation of sources of the law; the contextual, moral and ethical basis of law and the nature of professional conduct and practice (including the importance of core professional legal writing and presentation skills Show an in depth understanding of the essential principles of property land law and detailed appreciation of how to apply these to complex practical situations.
 Conceptualise a dissertation topic focussed on a matter of legal concern, and comprehensively design an appropriate legal research methodology A2 Provide an account of UK constitutional arrangements and the way freedoms and rights are protected.
 Demonstrate an in -depth understanding of the foundations, nature, scope and specifics of Criminal Law in England and Wales.
 Demonstrate detailed knowledge of equitable remedies; trusts; trustee's duties and fiduciary duties; and the liability of strangers.
-Apply a methodological and systematic approach to study and be critical in the interrogation of existing knowledge А3 Identify and appraise the fundamental principles and precedents underpinning the law of contract.
+Apply a methodological and systematic approach to study and be critical in the interrogation of existing knowledge A3 Identify and appraise the fundamental principles and precedents underpinning the law of contract.
 Identify the underlying concepts and principles of the law of tort; liability in negligence; the law of nuisance and defamation.
 Show a confident evaluative familiarity with the concept of strategic marketing within the business environment, including the management and appreciation of the principles, theories and practices that underpin marketing as an academic discipline.
 Reveal a critical working understanding strategic marketing and of its limits.
 Systematically understand the key concepts, theories and methods used in the study of law and their application to the analysis of a particular area of legal specialisation A4 Identify where legal jurisdiction overlap and assess the challenges that can arise in addressing transnational legal concerns.
 Apply business techniques in planning, decision making, performance evaluation, and control scenarios in simulated digital business environments.
 Critically demonstrate an awareness and appreciation of the complexities of people management within an international context.
-Systematically understand the contestable nature of many concepts and different approaches to the study of areas of law relevant to the student's' specialisation A5 Demonstrate an understanding of how successful businesses Identify and evaluate appropriate concepts, principles and regulations pertaining to , , , , , , , , , , , , , , , , , , , , function and are managed and some of the principles of management decision. entrepreneurship and professional behaviour.
-A6 Show understanding of the role and function of marketing and the importance of marketing in driving success and delivering results Demonstrate an understanding of international trade and corporate risk necessary to make informed decisions in a variety of simulated business scenarios.
+Systematically understand the contestable nature of many concepts and different approaches to the study of areas of law relevant to the student's' specialisation A5 Demonstrate an understanding of how successful businesses Identify and evaluate appropriate concepts, principles and regulations pertaining to ;

+function and are managed entrepreneurship and and some of the principles of professional behaviour. management decision.
+A6 Show understanding of the role Demonstrate an understanding of and function of marketing and international trade and corporate the importance of marketing in risk necessary to make informed driving success and decisions in a variety of simulated delivering results business scenarios.